10sr/with-venv-el/README.md

 This macro uses `with-venv-find-venv-dir-functions` to find suitable venv
-directory: this function currently support `pipenv`, `poetry`, and can find directories named `.venv`.
+directory: by default this supports `pipenv`, `poetry`, and directories named `".venv"`.
-Or, you can set buffer-local vairable `with-venv-venv-dir` to explicitly specify path venv directory.
+Or, you can set buffer-local vairable `with-venv-venv-dir` to explicitly specify path of venv directory to disable this automatic search.

+The automatic search result will be cached as a buffer-local variable, so `with-venv` try to find venv dir only at the first time it is used after visiting file.
+To explicitly update this cache (without restarting Emacs) after you created a virtual environment newly, run `M-x with-venv-get-buffer-dir` manually.

 If you want to always enable `with-venv` for certain functions,